Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

 For $s=0$ we have $\CO{f}=W_f$.
-Let $\F^* L_1(\R)$ stand for the image of $L_1(\R)$ under the Fourier transform.
+Let $\F^* L_1(\R)$ stand for the image of $L_1(\R)$ under the inverse Fourier transform.
 This space is an algebra with pointwise multiplication.
-It may be decomposed into subalgebras $\F^*L_1(\R)\simeq \F^* L_1(\R_+)\oplus \F^*L_1(\R_-)$ of functions with positive and negative support of the Fourier transform.
-It may be shown that the Wiener-Hopf operator preserves multiplication on these subalgebras:
+It may be decomposed into subalgebras $\F^*L_1(\R)\simeq \F^* L_1(\R_+)\oplus \F^*L_1(\R_-)$, corresponding to functions, whose Fourier transform is supported on $\R_\pm$.
+One can show that the Wiener-Hopf operator preserves multiplication on these subalgebras:

-The factorization has been used by Widom \cite{W_82} to derive the trace formula for the Wiener-Hopf operators, which, we note, implies the Central Limit Theorem for the sine process.
+The factorization has been used by Widom~\cite{W_82} to derive the trace formula for the Wiener-Hopf operators, which, we note, implies the Central Limit Theorem for the sine process.